MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 Because Windows sign-in and other passwordless methods require detailed configuration, enable sign-in with [Microsoft Authenticator](/azure/active-directory/authentication/howto-authentication-passwordless-phone) and [FIDO2 security keys](/azure/active-directory/authentication/howto-authentication-passwordless-security-key).
 Use groups to manage deployment and scope users.

-You can [configure sign-in auto-acceleration using Home Realm Discovery](/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal?pivots=powershell-hrd).
-Learn to use auto-acceleration sign-in to skip the username entry screen and automatically forward users to federated sign-in endpoints.
-[Prevent sign-in auto-acceleration using the Home Realm Discovery policy](/azure/active-directory/manage-apps/prevent-domain-hints-with-home-realm-discovery?pivots=powershell-hrd) to have multiple ways to control how and where users authenticate.
+You can [configure sign-in autoacceleration using Home Realm Discovery](/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal?pivots=powershell-hrd).
+Learn to use autoacceleration sign-in to skip the username entry screen and automatically forward users to federated sign-in endpoints.
+[Prevent sign-in autoacceleration using the Home Realm Discovery policy](/azure/active-directory/manage-apps/prevent-domain-hints-with-home-realm-discovery?pivots=powershell-hrd) to have multiple ways to control how and where users authenticate.

 ### Account expiration policies